 This image shows Sum Out when sweeping the filter with the LFO with a single square wave input into the All In jack.

 I could find no trimming instructions for this module.
-I ended up adjusting the trimmers with no external CV and the Frequency controls set to center.
+I ended up adjusting the trimmers with no external CV and the Frequency controls set to center, and a sine wave input.
+I manually swept the sine wave looking for the maximum which indicated the center frequency.
 I set channel 1 to the maximum of 2800 Hz which gave a range of 400 Hz to over 9 KHz.
-I picked 60 Hz for a low for channel 1 which gave a mid-position frequency of 700 Hz.
-I chose 1000 Hz for channel 2.
+I chose 60 Hz for the low frequency cutoff for channel 3 which gave a mid-position frequency of 700 Hz.
+I chose 1000 Hz for the center frequency for channel 2.
 This gives a nice spread with lots of range in the Frequency control as can be seen in the following table.

 |F1||400 Hz||2800 Hz||>9000 Hz|

 The second unit I built had one channel that was weak and thin.
 On the scope the waveforms were much lower in amplitude and not as well shaped.
 I ended up swapping out that channel's vactrol which fixed the issue.
 When I measured the resistance of the one I removed with the one I replaced it with at a fixed voltage and current the original measured several thousand ohms while the replacement measured several hundred ohms.
 As to be expected there was variability between the two units based on the vactrol tolerance.
 I tuned F2 and F3 to the same center frequency and F1 was tuned full CCW.
 I believe the importance is not the exact range but that the channels have some difference between them.